JenanBayati-QM/JenanBayati-QM.github.io/another-page.md

 * What was the most engaged multimedia content in this museum/exhibition?
 Comparing results  of AJ & TA

 I did the chart in Excel.
-I might want to next time try some other program and see how it works!
+I might try some other program next time and see how it works!

 <img src="assets/Survey-Chart-JB.PNG">